Knowledge Base

 In this project, we will monitor a bright radio pulsars weekly with the 20m radio telescope at Green Bank to measure their timing parameters like period, period derivative, and position.
 We will also track changes in their flux densities, pulse profile shapes and single pulse behavior, all of which can vary on short timescales.
 This will allow us to address interesting scientific questions like whether glitches, or instantaneous changes in spin period, are associated with brighter single pulses.
 The students will build skills in radio analysis, experience collaborative research environments through interaction with other PSC members, and get the opportunity to present the results of their work at research conferences or PSC events.
 This research will further explore the capability of a 20-m telescope in studying these exotic sources and result in a publication.

-To learn more about this project, please join the "advanced timing'' Slack channel or email Mae Hagelgans at astronomae2023@gmail.com" delay="150" rel="noopener noreferrer" target="_blank">astronomae2023 at gmail.com.
+To learn more about this project, please join the "advanced timing'' Slack channel or email Lydia Guertin at lydia.guertin [at] nanograv.org.

 3) Pulsar scintillation project